Setting up Crash and Exception Reporting

 - Select the project enabled with Cloud Diagnostics from the project selector on the top navigation menu.

-- From the main navigation menu, go to Suites > DevOps > Cloud Diagnostics > Crash and Exception Reporting.
+- From the main navigation menu, select the + button and go to Cloud Diagnostics > Crash and Exception Reporting.

 - Your test report will be located in the Problems section.
 Select the title of the test report to view its data.

 Setting up notifications for new reports